bernie-skipole/indipydriver/docs/source/usage/example1.rst

 In summary.
-You create any objects or functions needed to operate your hardware, and these can be inserted into the IPyDriver constructor.
+You create any objects or functions needed to operate your hardware, and these can be inserted into the IPyDriver constructor and will be available in the dictionary of named arguments 'driverdata'.
+Any tasks you wish to start together with the driver can be included in the 'tasks' argument.

-You should note that in the above example an asyncio.Queue was used to pass data from the thermometer to the driver.
-The Queue maxsize was arbitrarily set at five, since if the communications link to client was having trouble, then it would not be wise to allow an increasingly large number of points to be stored in the queue.

 You would typically create your own child class of IPyDriver, overriding methods:

+**async def clientevent(self, event)**

-async def clientevent(self, event) - to handle incoming calls from the client.
+To handle incoming calls from the client.

-async def hardware(self) - to run any continuous tasks.

-You would also create members which contain values to be sent or received from the client, one or more members are included in vectors.
+**async def hardware(self)**

+To run a continuous long running loop, typically sending data to the client.
+Like all async tasks, this should be non blocking, so typically should include a call to await asyncio.sleep() in its loop.

 The driver can manage multiple devices.

 Each device contains one or more vectors.

-Eech vector contains one or more members.
+Eech vector contains one or more members which hold instrument values.

 Your package should include a make_driver() function which returns the driver and makes your package suitable for import into other possible python scripts.